 You should also continue to check your reports to see if a fraudulent account appears following an unauthorized inquiry.
 If a fraudulent account appears on your credit reports, you’ll want to contact the creditor to close the account.

-If a creditor pulled your credit without your permission or a credit bureau mistakenly added an inquiry to your report, the incorrect hard inquiry could still harm your credit.
+If a creditor pulled your credit without your permission or a credit bureau mistakenly added an inquiry to your report, the incorrect hard inquiry could still harm your credit until you take action.

 No matter how it got there, you’ll want to file a dispute with the credit bureau whose report shows the incorrect hard inquiry to request that the bureau remove it.